free5lot/hid-apple-patched/README.md

 ### Installation via [DKMS](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support) (recommended)

-You may need to get dkms first, e.g. on Ubuntu: `sudo apt install dkms`
+You may need to install git and dkms first, e.g. on Ubuntu: `sudo apt install git dkms`

 Clone this repo and go into the source code directory:
 ```bash